kevalshah90/llm-clustering-case-study/README.md

     > User Experience

        I'd work on generating more meaningful clusters.
 The improvements here would be from extracting relevant texts, generating embeddings and then trying out different clustering / similarity algorithms.
+In the streamlit App UI, instead of showing all the companies in the same cluster as the selected company, I'd limit the list to top 5 or 10 companies for better UX.

     > Data Quality